vaughnteegarden/slate/source/includes/_howto.md

 	public void onWalletGetAllSuccess(List<PaymentCard> list) {
 		// handle getAll response here
 		for(PaymentCard paymentCard : list) {
     		String cardId = paymentCard.getId();
 			String expiresOn = paymentCard.getExpiresOn();
+            ...etc
 		}
 	}

-	@Override
-	public void onWalletGetSuccess(PaymentCard paymentCard) {
 }

-	@Override
-	public void onWalletUpdateSuccess(PaymentCard paymentCard) {
-	}

-	@Override
-	public void onWalletCreateSuccess(PaymentCard paymentCard) {
-	}

-	@Override
-	public void onWalletDeleteSuccess(HttpResponse httpResponse) {
-	}

-	@Override
-	public void onFailure(HttpResponse httpResponse) {
-	}
-}

-// Alternately, if you only intend to use one of the methods provided by the
-// manager, you can handle the response in a WalletCallback: rezolveSession.getWalletManager().getAll(new WalletCallback() {
-    @Override
-    public void onWalletGetAllSuccess(List<PaymentCard> list) {
-        // handle getAll response here
-    }
-});

 ```

-To use a method from a manager you need to pass a corresponding interface.
-For example, if you want to use `WalletManager` methods your current activity should implement `WalletInterface`:
+In the Android version of the Rezolve Inside<sup>TM</sup> SDK, each Manager has an equivalent Interface.
+For example, if you want to use `WalletManager` methods, you can either do so directly, or implement `WalletInterface` in your current activty for convenience.
+See right for comparison.

 ## Shoppable Ads flow